Cantera/cantera-website/pages/science/reactors/cvodes.rst

 To evaluate the reactor governing equations the following parameters must be known:

-@param[in] t time.
+#.
+Time, t
+    Current time in seconds.
-@param[out] LHS pointer to start of vector of left-hand side coefficients for governing equations, length m_nv, default values 1
+#.
+LHS pointer to start of vector of left-hand side coefficients for governing equations.
+    Has length m_nv, default values 1.
-@param[out] RHS pointer to start of vector of right-hand side coefficients for governing equations, length m_nv, default values 0
+#.
+RHS pointer to start of vector of right-hand side coefficients for governing equations.
+    Has length m_nv, default values 0.

 .. code-block:: C++